NielsNijveldt/nielsnijveldt.github.io/_posts/2019-10-25-display-opencover-results-in-azure-devops.markdown

     - IIS
     - Code Coverage
     - Test Automation
+    - SonarQube
+    - SonarCloud
 ---

 So with my first post I managed to run OpenCover in the build and measure the code coverage on my .Net API by end-2-end tests.
 Of course this is fun, but it would be much more of value if we could also show the results somewhere.
 So in this post I will explain how to update the build to make this happen.
-In the end the results will be displayed in an Azure DevOps dashboard or SonarQube.
+In the end the results will be displayed in an Azure DevOps dashboard or SonarQube/SonarCloud.

 ![picture](/assets/20191025/joshua-earle-Dwheufds6kQ-unsplash.jpg)
 _Photo by Joshua Earle on [Unsplash](https://unsplash.com/photos/Dwheufds6kQ){:target="_blank"}_